 The rear deck features common to the M4A1 and M4 are visible in this image .
 (Picture from FM 17-76 Crew Drill and Service of the Piece, Medium Tank, M4 Series (105-mm Howitzer).).)

 This tank would have similar modifications as the M4A1(76)W above.
 (Picture from Standard Nomenclature List G-104, Volume 15.)

-The extra armor welded to the glacis of this "Jumbo" Sherman is immediately apparent, along with the new turret and very thick gun shield.
+The extra armor welded to the glacis and gun shield of this "Jumbo" Sherman is immediately apparent in this closer shot.

 Fixtures such as headlights and sirens have been omitted from the hull front, however the bow machine gun was retained.
 This tank lacks the extended end connectors on its T48 tracks.

 This view is of the right side of the turret.
 The commander's seat is visible, and the gunner's seat, if present, would be in front of and below the TC's seat.
 The gunner's red turret traverse handle is near the front of the picture, and the white turret traverse hand lever can just been seen near the top of the picture.
 The black device near the turret ring is the gunner's azimuth indicator.
 Stowage in the right sponson included three water cans in the compartment in the center of the picture.
 The hexagonal hole through which the turret ring is visible would normally be covered by the traverse lock.